rajangdavis/osvc_ruby/README.md

 All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.

 You can use this Ruby API for basic scripting and microservices.
 The main features that work to date are as follows:

+1. Simple configuration
-	1. Running ROQL queries either 1 at a time or multiple queries in a set
+2. Running ROQL queries either 1 at a time or multiple queries in a set
-	2. Running Reports with filters
+3. Running Reports with filters
-	3. Convenience methods for Analytics filters and setting dates
+4. Convenience methods for Analytics filters and setting dates
+	a. 'arrf', an analytics report results filter
+	b. 'dti', converts a date string to ISO8601 format
-	4. Basic CRUD Operations via HTTP Methods
+5. Basic CRUD Operations via HTTP Methods
 	a.
 Create => Post
 	b.
 Read => Get
 	c.
 Update => Patch
 	d.
 Destroy => Delete

 ## Installation